3 Strategies for Winning College Football Bets

 The five best teams against the spread since 2013 are: Temple, Navy, Duke, Colorado State, and Marshall, all at or near 60%.
 The worst five teams are UConn, Kent State, Kansas, East Carolina, and Charlotte.
 Of those ten teams, only two (Duke and Kansas) are in power conferences, and the Blue Devils and Jayhawks aren’t exactly highlights of the ACC and Big 12.

 There’s value in keeping up with what’s going on in the Mountain West and the American Athletic Conference (etc.).
-Bookmakers and bettors have a harder time setting accurate lines on those games, and are slower to react to changes.
+Even at the best college football betting sites, bookmakers have a harder time setting accurate lines on those games and are slower to react to changes.
 There’s less value in being the ten thousandth bettor with an opinion on whether Texas is “back” than there is being one of the few who’s aware that a promising G5 quarterback is injured.

 Tip #3.
 Bet Against Certainty

 College football doesn’t have a preseason, so working out kinks and getting recently-assembled squads of amateur students to work in concert can take some time.
 Take the points in Week 1, particularly for teams with a lot of turnover at key positions or a lot of hype.
-If you’re hearing a lot about a team in the preseason, and there’s a big line for their Week 1 game, that screams value.
+If you’re hearing a lot about a team before the season starts, and there’s a big line for their Week 1 game, that screams value.